-The start line's in sight

-Training, planning, blisters - 10Ks aren't easy.
+The start line's in sight Training, planning, blisters - marathons aren't easy.
 But you're doing great.
 You've made it this far, and we know you can go the distance.
 And if you need motivation, remember that every mile you run will help change children's lives.
 To help, we've put together some training tips and all the information you need to know for the big day.
 We'll see you at the starting line.
 Your race day checklist Running shoes - but not a brand new pair.
 Plenty of plasters.
 Race number - this is in your race pack from the event organiser.
 Vaseline/chafing gel.
 Clean socks.
 Drinks or snacks for the finish line or during the race, if you've trained with them.
-Your NSPCC running vest with your name Safety pins. on the front so we can cheer you on.
+Your NSPCC running vest with your name on the front so we can cheer you on.
+Safety pins.
+Race map and instructions.
 Something to keep you warm and dry before the race - choose something you don't mind leaving at the start line, or a bin bag to keep rain off.
-Race map and instructions.
+EVERY CHILDHOOD IS WORTH FIGHTING FOR Getting race ready The final countdown to the big day 2 weeks to go Stay in control Keep your routine up but don't tire yourself out with any tough workouts.
+Iron on the letters to your NSPCC vest.
+If this goes wrong, don't worry - we have time at this point to send you some new ones.
+You should have now received your race pack but, if not, get in touch with the race organiser directly - you'll be able to find contact details on their website.